 The SAT was originally adapted from an Army IQ test and administered as a college admissions test for the first time in 1926.
 However, it didn't really catch on until 1933, when the president of Harvard started using the test to assess scholarship applicants because he believed it was an effective measurement of intellectual potential.
 This view of the SAT helped propel its popularity—by the 1940s, it had become the standard test for all college applicants and was administered to over 300,000 people across the country.

 The SAT's dominance of college admissions testing was challenged with the creation of the ACT in 1959.
 Though initially much less popular than the SAT, the ACT took hold in the Midwest and the mountain states and, in 2010, actually surpassed the SAT to become the most popular college admissions test.

-In part because of the increased competition from the ACT, the SAT is is currently undergoing some big changes, which will go into effect in March 2016.
-The basic purpose and form of the test will be the same (it’s still a multiple choice test used for college admissions decisions), but certain aspects of the structure and content are changing.
+In part because of the increased competition from the ACT, the SAT recently underwent some big changes.
+The basic purpose and form of the test are the same (it’s still a multiple choice test used for college admissions decisions), but certain aspects of the structure and content have changed.

 Why Do People Take the SAT?

 The SAT is a standardized test meant to show schools how prepared you are for college by measuring key skills like reading comprehension, computational ability, and clarity of expression.
 Because so many students take the test, it also provides schools with data about how you compare to your peers nationwide.

 You'll almost certainly need to take the SAT or ACT if you're applying to any colleges or universities in the United States, since most require you to submit test scores with your application.
 Depending on where you want to apply, your ACT or SAT score can account for as much as 50% of the admission decision, so a strong standardized test score is vital.